hydrosquall/yale_energy_data/readme.md

 ## Yale Energy Dataset

-This project revolves around Monthly reports on the environmental impact of Yale University.
-We believe the open data transparency can help students to better understand the impact of their energy choices.
+This project revolves around the monthly reports on the environmental impact of Yale University produced by the Office of Sustainability and Yale Facilities.
+Open data transparency can help members of the community to better understand the impact of their energy choices.

 ## Contents

 - iPython notebook for gathering and cleaning the data